Member-Only Technical Event

 However, from the facade engineering standpoint, open state cavity barriers play an important role in maintaining ventilation and drainage within the façade system.
 The area above window heads is among the most vulnerable zones for rainwater ingress, and restricting ventilation here can introduce new risks.

-Join our member-only event to better understand:
+Join our FI Pro member-only event to better understand:

-• Why this issue has emerged in recent regulatory reviews.
+• Why has this issue emerged in recent regulatory reviews?

 • How open state cavity barriers operate.